grouprise/grouprise/docs/matrix_chat.md

 The web client is accessible via `https://YOUR_DOMAIN/stadt/chat`.

+## Administration

-## Setup
+### Setup

 The following steps are based on the [deb-based deployment](deployment/deb).

-Warning: currently (January 2021) the required Debian packages are not part of a stable Debian release (as of now: Debian Buster).
+Warning: currently (June 2021) the required Debian packages are not part of a stable Debian release (as of now: Debian Buster).
 Thus you may need to wait for the next Debian release (*Bullseye*), if you prefer a setup of packages with proper security support.